spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 </plugin>
 ```

-Then add the following properties, under `properties` For this example, we will use:
+Then add the following properties, under `properties`.
+For this example, we use the following properties:

 ```xml
 <docker.org>springcloudstream</docker.org>
 <docker.version>${project.version}</docker.version>
 ```

-Now run the maven build to create the docker images in the `minikube` docker registry:
+Now run the maven build to create the Docker images in the `minikube` docker registry, as follows:

 ```bash
 $ eval $(minikube docker-env)